BenKohn2004/Mask_Lights/README.md

 ## Relay Receiver ##

 I included the code [8266_Relay_Receiver](8266_Relay_Receiver).
 The code acts similarly to the mask receiver except a High/Low signal is passed using the same receiver PCB at the Green and Red LED +/- connections.
-This lets someone to connect relays to the PCB and actuate repeater lights using the same platform, enclosures and boards.
+This allows someone to connect relays to the PCB and actuate repeater lights using the same platform, enclosures and boards.

 ## Future Development ##